kavi52/reactGraphQL/README.md

 # reactGraphQL
-This is a demo beginner project for graphQL with react (Node.js backend)
+This is a demo beginner project for graphQL with react.
+Using Node on the back-end to create a GraphQL server, and React on the front-end to query the server.

+MongoDB (using mLab)